 I am trying to implement the NextJS Todo Demo app with Appwrite.
 But, I am using a XYZ app to authenticate users.

-, based on its userId, I want to create a jwt token and sign it for the Appwrite session so that I will be able to fetch ToDo documents associated with this userId from Appwrite.
+Now once the user is checked as isAuthorized, based on its userId, I want to create a jwt token and sign it for the Appwrite session so that I will be able to fetch ToDo documents associated with this userId from Appwrite.

 I just want someone to check my code and guide me to do it in a correct way.

-I am currently using getServerSideProps
+I am currently using getServerSideProps.

 export const getServerSideProps = async (context) => {